 With all of these treatments, all of the upper or lower replacement teeth are supported by 4, 5, 6 or 8 dental implants.
 The number of implants you need will depend on your oral health and structure of your mouth.

 If you would typically need a full set of removable dentures, you could be an ideal candidate for full mouth fixed implant dentures.

 Why Consider Full Mouth Dental Implants?

 Full Mouth Dental Implants are a secure, permanent solution to replace bad or missing teeth.
 They look and feel like natural teeth.
 They won’t slip or cause gum pain.
-They will restore your ability to eat whatever you want.
-And they will allow you smile again with confidence.
+They will restore your ability to eat whatever you want and they will allow you to smile again with confidence.

 When a tooth is lost, the jawbone beneath it begins to shrink and become brittle.
 Not only does losing a tooth affect your smile, it also changes the shape of your face causing you to look prematurely aged.

 Fortunately, dental implants help stop this aging process by mimicking the root of a tooth.
 Dental implants will continue to stimulate the jawbone and thus prevent continued jawbone recession.